-Other Current Reporting Company Directorships: Bloom Energy Corporation (2017present); Boston Properties, Inc. (2018-present); Caterpillar Inc. (2017-present)
+Other Current Reporting Company Directorships: Blackstone Inc. (2019-present); Boston Properties, Inc. (2018-present); Caterpillar Inc. (2017-present)

 Kelly Ayotte served as a United States Senator for the State of New Hampshire from 2011 to 2017.
-While in the Senate, she served on the Armed Services, Budget, Commerce, Homeland Security and Governmental Affairs, and Small Business and Entrepreneurship Committees, Prior to her election to the Senate, Senator Avotte served as the chief of New Hampshire's Homicide Unit and Deputy Attorney General of New Hampshire before being named New Hampshire's first female Attorney General, in which role she served from 2004 until 2009.
-Ms. Ayotte serves on the Boards of Directors of Bloom Energy Corporation, Boston Properties, Inc. and Caterpillar Inc. She also serves on several advisory boards, including for Blink Health LLC, a technology platform for prescription drugs, Microsoft Corporation and Chubb Insurance and on the Board of Directors for BAE Systems, Inc., a defense contractor.
+While in the Senate, she served on the Armed Services, Budget, Commerce, Homeland Security and Governmental Affairs, and Small Business and Entrepreneurship Committees.
+Prior to her election to the Senate, Ms. Ayotte served as Chief of the Homicide Prosecution Unit and Deputy Attorney General of New Hampshire before being named New Hampshire's first female Attorney General, in which role she served from 2004 until 2009.
+Ms. Ayotte serves on the Boards of Directors of Blackstone Inc., Boston Properties, Inc., Caterpillar Inc., BAE Systems, Inc., a defense contractor, and Blink Health LLC, a technology platform for prescription drugs, and was a Director of Bloom Energy Corporation from 2017 to 2019.
+She also serves on several advisory boards, including for Microsoft Corporation and Chubb Insurance.